 Steam turbines’ role in the Power Generation Industry requires the support of a trusted partner like Temp-Pro to ensure their continuous temperature monitoring and proactive maintenance

-Temp-Pro is very familiar with CHP and CCPP operations, given the extensive experience, we have enjoyed working with the most demanding clients in the power generation industry.
+Temp-Pro is very familiar with CHP and CCPP operations, given the extensive experience, we have enjoyed working with and providing steam temperature monitoring, and gas turbine temperature monitoring to the most demanding in the power generation industry.
 The high temperatures produced by CHP and related steam turbines require active and accurate monitoring to ensure the equipment’s proper operation and performance levels.
-With this in mind, Temp-Pro produces a variety of steam turbine sensors and accessories, as well as replacement steam turbine sensors.
+With this in mind, Temp-Pro produces a variety of steam turbine sensors, gas turbine sensors, and accessories as well as replacement steam turbine sensors.

 For several decades now, Temp-Pro has been offering a complete line of OEM replacement and aftermarket equivalent sensors for steam turbines.
 Our ability to customize and create value as a vendor-partner for our clients has granted us a reputation that is second to none among steam turbine operators across the industry.
 Furthermore, our ability to innovate and meet challenges head-on has given Temp-Pro the opportunity to work closely with clients who contribute with their feedback to improving our industrial temperature measurement devices.